syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 * ExportGroups is false
 ![](SfDataGrid_images/Excel/ExcelExport.png)

-#### ExportHeader
+### ExportHeader

-By default, column headers will be exported to Excel sheet.
-If you want to export the SfDataGrid without the column headers, set the [DataGridExcelExportingOption.ExportHeader](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportHeader.html) as `false`.
+By default, the column headers will be exported to Excel sheet.
+To export the SfDataGrid without the column headers, set the [DataGridExcelExportingOption.ExportHeader](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportHeader.html) to `false`.

 {% tabs %}
 {% highlight c# %}